 Slaithwaite C of E Junior and Infant School is a village school with a national-level academic profile.
 It successfully bridges the gap between a nurturing, faith-based community and an "elite" academic powerhouse.
 Best suited to local families who want a traditional, values-driven education but do not want to compromise on academic outcomes.
 For families who secure a place, the educational experience is exceptional, providing a platform for the most competitive secondary pathways.

-Yes, it is among the highest-performing schools in England.
-In 2024, it was ranked 153rd nationally (FindMySchool ranking), placing it in the top 2% of all primary schools.
-It holds a "Good" rating from Ofsted, with 88.67% of pupils reaching the expected standard in reading, writing, and mathematics.
+It remains a school with identifiable strengths, but the current data no longer places it among the highest-performing schools in England.
+In the 2025 dataset, it ranks 5,035th out of 14,978 schools for primary academic outcomes.
+It holds a "Good" rating from Ofsted, with 70% of pupils reaching the expected standard in reading, writing, and mathematics.

 Applications are made through the Kirklees Council coordinated admissions scheme.
-The deadline for Reception places is 15 January 2026 for the September 2026 intake.
-Due to being oversubscribed with 65 applications for 23 places in 2024, early application and a clear understanding of the distance criteria are essential.
+The deadline for Reception places is 15 January 2027 for the September 2027 intake, with offers released on 16 April 2027.
+Because the school has been oversubscribed in the admissions snapshot used here, early application and a clear understanding of the distance criteria are essential.

 No, Slaithwaite Church of England School does not have an on-site nursery.
 The age range for the school is 4 to 11, starting with Reception.